High school football scoreboard: Sept. 21-22, 2018

 Fisher last beat GCMS during the 2011 season when the Bunnies won a defensive battle 7-0 in Gibson City, and the Bunnies will have to wait another year to try and topple their rivals.

-GCMS extended its winning streak to 19 games with a convincing 56-0 win against the Bunnies, with the Falcons leading 43-0 at halftime after a dominating first half.
+What was considered the area's marquee game entering Friday night quickly devolved into a rout, as the host Bunnies (4-1) crumbled beneath the Falcons (5-0) in a Heart of Illinois crossover game at Kellar Field, extending their winning streak to 19 games with a convincing 56-0 win.

-Elsewhere, Tuscola (3-1) tries to rebound after its first regular season loss since 2014 when the Warriors visit upstart Clinton (4-0) in Central Illinois Conference action.
-Clinton has only made the playoffs once in the last 13 seasons, doing so in 2016, but first-year coach Chris Ridgeway has the Maroons rolling in 2018.
+Elsewhere, Tuscola (4-1) managed to rebound from its first regular season loss since 2014 with a 20-11 victory at upstart Clinton (4-1) in Central Illinois Conference action.
+Clinton has only made the playoffs once in the last 13 seasons and will need to win once more to have a chance in 2018.

-A pair of Illini Prairie Conference teams sit at 4-0 going into Week 5: Monticello and St. Joseph-Ogden.
-Monticello travels to Bloomington Central Catholic (0-4), while SJ-O hits the road to face Pontiac (4-0) in arugably the top Illini Prairie game of the weekend.
+Two early turnovers for St. Joseph-Ogden proved too harmful to recover, as Pontiac (5-0) climbed to the top of the Illini Prairie Conference and dealt the Spartans (4-1) their first loss of the season.

-In the Little Okaw Valley Conference Northwest, Argenta-Oreana (4-0) tries to keep its perfect start intact when the high-octane Bombers make the short trek to play at Decatur Lutheran (2-2).
+In the Little Okaw Valley Conference Northwest, Argenta-Oreana (5-0) made quick work of Decatur Lutheran with a 44-8 victory and kept its perfect start intact.

-Going to Vermilion County, Bismarck-Henning/Rossville-Alvin (4-0) could become eligible for the playoffs with a home win tonight.
-The Blue Devils host Westville (0-4) in Vermilion Valley Conference action.
+Going to Vermilion County, Bismarck-Henning/Rossville-Alvin (5-0) also became eligible for the playoffs with a 40-18 victory at home over Westville (0-5) in Vermilion Valley Conference action.

-Another VVC team, Salt Fork (4-0), could get to the elusive five-win mark when the Storm host Tri-County (3-1) in a nonconference game tonight in Catlin.
+Salt Fork (5-0), also reached the elusive five-win mark in similarly dominant fashion, as the host Storm rushed to a 42-13 nonconference victory over Tri-County.

-All the action on Friday night is a precursor to four high school football games involving area teams playing on Saturday at Memorial Stadium.

 With Illinois hosting Penn State tonight in the Illini's Big Ten opener, four games will take place at the UI's home venue on Saturday.